Football: Safety Tips

 - If you wear glasses, make sure they're strapped on.

 - Don't play with a leg brace.
 It could hurt someone else.
-If you must wear a brace, Dr. McKeag says, make sure it's covered with adequate padding.
+If you must wear a brace, make sure it's covered with adequate padding.

 - Consider arm pads.
 Some players who know they'll be doing light blocking use this protective option.

 - Warm up well.
-Make sure you do it or the hard running, sprinting, and changing directions you do on the football field is going to hurt.
+Make sure you warm up or the hard running, sprinting, and direction changing is going to hurt.

 American College of Sports Medicine http://www.acsm.org